rpetit3/pasty/README.md

 ### Example `{PREFIX}.blastn.tsv`

 The blast results include sequences which won't display very nicely here.
-But, don't fret, is just standard `-outfmt 6`, so tab-delimited and easy to parse.
+But, don't fret, it is the standard `-outfmt 6`, so tab-delimited and easy to parse.

 ### Example `{PREFIX}.details.tsv`